Applying for local authority/social housing

 Buying a local authority house or flat

 Schemes for local authority tenants to buy their homes at a discount.
 Applications for the 1995 Tenant Purchase Scheme will close on 31 December 2012.

 Your rights as a housing association tenant

 General introduction to the subject of housing association tenants' rights in Ireland.

 Joint tenancy and relationship breakdown

 Rent arrears in local authority housing

-Local authorities and housing associations in Ireland have specific legal powers to evict anyone who is engaging in anti-social behaviour.
+Local authorities can evict tenants who are engaging in anti-social behaviour.

 Rental Accommodation Scheme